acornelissen/acornelissen.github.io/writing/ph/110conversion.md

 * On the back, top left under the rangefinder, inside the camera body
 * On the back, top right under the rangefinder, inside a little hole in the camera body
 * On the top, right, the screw in the flash shoe (remember how it all fits together)
-* On the front, with the bellows collapsed, slightly off center to the right, right under the rangefinder overhang
+* On the front, with the bellows collapsed, slightly off center to the right, right under the rangefinder overhang (<em> For the 110A this screw is top right under the rangefinder</em>)

 <div style="text-align:center">
 {% include image-inline.html url="/assets/wr/110/12.jpeg" description="Back, top left" %}